oktadev/okta-blog/_source/_posts/2020-04-29-master-filestream-in-csharp-aspnetcore.md

 I'm going to be using Okta for my security concerns.
 This makes it easy for me to plug into any type of .NET web application and manage users, roles, and other authentication features.
 I used to do all that stuff by hand but, over the years, I've been dealing with a lot of clients in banking, government, and other industries that have pretty demanding requirements around security.
 Okta takes one more thing off my plate, so I can focus on building business value.

+First log into the [Okta developer portal](https://developer.okta.com/) with your admin credentials.
+Select **Applications** in the menu and from your application list click **Add Application**.

+{% img blog/filestream-csharp/okta-add-application.png alt:"Okta Add App" width:"800" %}{: .center-image }

+Since this is going to be a customer-facing website I’ll use Okta’s recommended settings for **Web**.

+{% img blog/filestream-csharp/okta-select-web-app.png alt:"Select Web for Okta App" width:"800" %}{: .center-image }

+Since this is in development, leave all the urls set to the default localhost urls and name the application "Secure.Filestreams".

+{% img blog/filestream-csharp/okta-name-app.png alt:"Name Okta App" width:"800" %}{: .center-image }

+Then on the next screen, take note of the Client ID and Secret for use in the .NET project later.

+{% img blog/filestream-csharp/okta-clientid-secret.png alt:"Okta ClientId and ClientSecret" width:"800" %}{: .center-image }

 ## Creating Your .NET Core 3.1 Web Project

 Create a new project in Visual Studio and start a new **ASP.NET Core Web Application**.